Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Problem Settings and Preliminaries

-\paragraph{Robust MDPs (RMDPs) and Regularized Robust MDPs.} Unlike the standard MDP which considers a fixed transition model $\{\Psa\}$, the robust MDP considers a set of transition probability distributions.
-In most robust MDP problems, there's an uncertainty set $\cP$, and the robust MDP solves the sup-inf problem \cite{iyengar2005robust} where the objective is to find the best action sequence that maximizes a worst-case objective over all possible models in the uncertainty set $\cP$.
-Many papers \cite{iyengar2005robust,nilim2005robust,yang2022toward,panaganti2022sample,badrinath2021robust} consider the uncertainty set under the $(s,a)$-rectangularity condition where $\ell$ is a penalty function that captures the deviation of $\hPsa$ from a nominal model $\Psa$.
+\paragraph{Robust MDPs (RMDPs) and Soft Robust MDPs.} Unlike the standard MDP which considers a fixed transition model $\{\Psa\}$, the robust MDP considers a set $\cP$ of transition probability distributions and aims to solve the sup-inf problem \cite{iyengar2005robust} where the objective is to find the best action sequence that maximizes a worst-case objective over all possible models in the uncertainty set $\cP$.
+Many papers \cite{iyengar2005robust,nilim2005robust,yang2022toward,panaganti2022sample,badrinath2021robust} consider the uncertainty set under the $(s,a)$-rectangularity condition $\cP = \otimes_{s\in\cS,a\in\cA}\cP_{s,a}$, where $\cP_{s,a} = \{\hPsa: \ell(\hPsa,\Psa)\le \epsilon\} $, and $\ell$ is a penalty function that captures the deviation of $\hPsa$ from a nominal model $\Psa$.
 Some popular penalty functions are KL divergence, total variation distance, etc.

-In this paper, we generalize the above robust MDP problem to a wider range of problems which we call the \textit{regularized robust MDP}.
-The objective of the regularized robust MDP solves the following sup-inf problem: Note that here $\inf_{\{\widehat P_t\}_{t\ge1}}$ is with respect to all the possible state-transition probability distributions.
-When the penalty function $D$ is chosen as the indicator function

-it recovers the robust MDP problem \eqref{eq:robust MDP}.
-When $D$ is set as non-indicator functions, for example, $D(\hPsa, \Psa) = \KL(\hPsa||\Psa)$, Problem \eqref{eq:regularized MDP} is a robust MDP with a soft penalty term $D$ on the deviation of $\hPsa$ from $\Psa$ rather than a hard constraint on $\hPsa$.
+In this paper, we generalize the above robust MDP problem to a wider range of problems which we call the \textit{soft robust MDP}\footnote{{We adopt the term from robust optimization literature, the concept of regularizing the adversaries actions is referred as soft-robustness \cite{ben2010soft} (or comprehensive robustness \cite{ben2006extending} and globalized robustness \cite{ben2017globalized}).}}.
+The objective of the soft robust MDP solves the following sup-inf problem: Note that here $\inf_{\{\widehat P_t\}_{t\ge0}}$ is with respect to all the possible state-transition probability distributions.
+When the penalty function $D$ is chosen as the indicator function it recovers the robust MDP problem \eqref{eq:robust MDP}.
+When $D$ is set as non-indicator functions, for example, $D(\hPsa, \Psa) = \KL(\hPsa||\Psa)$, Problem \eqref{eq:soft MDP} is a robust MDP with a soft penalty term $D$ on the deviation of $\hPsa$ from $\Psa$ rather than a hard constraint on $\hPsa$.